Dr Tahera Bhojani-Lynch

 Dr Bhojani-Lynch graduated in 1989 from Aberdeen University Medical School, and became qualified as a Member of the Royal College of Ophthalmologists in 2007.

-Her career started in the NHS, where she worked at the Royal Victoria Infirmary, where she worked on the professional surgical unit at the Queen Elizabeth II hospital before starting her journey in ophthalmic training at Worcester Eye Hospital and gaining the position of Senior House Officer.
+Her career started in the NHS, where she worked at the Royal Victoria Infirmary.
+She then worked on the professional surgical unit at the Queen Elizabeth II hospital before starting her journey in ophthalmic training at Worcester Eye Hospital and gaining the position of Senior House Officer.

-She then moved onto the North Riding Infirmary in Middlesburgh, where she was able to gain experience in corneal graft surgery and glaucoma, gaining enough to become the training officer for the nursing staff in the Eye Casualty department.
+She then moved onto the North Riding Infirmary in Middlesbrough, gaining enough experience in corneal graft surgery and glaucoma to become the training officer for nursing staff in the Eye Casualty department.

-Dr Bhojani-Lynch was appointed Registrar at Derby Royal Infirmary in 1994 and moving to one of the most renowned departments in the UK, the prestigious Queen's Medical Centre in Nottingham.
+Dr Bhojani-Lynch was appointed Registrar at Derby Royal Infirmary in 1994 before moving to one of the most renowned departments in the UK, the prestigious Queen's Medical Centre in Nottingham.

 Dr Bhojani-Lynch has gained experience in cornea, glaucoma, and paediatric ophthalmology, as well as having the opportunity to pass these skills onto others and becoming heavily involved in the research of glaucoma drugs, leading to international recognition.

-Dr Bhojani-Lynch is incredibly established, with memberships with the Royal College of Ophthalmologists, the European Society of Cataract and Refractive Surgeons, the British Medical Association, the British Association of Pharmaceutical Physicians and has received certification in refractive surgery from the Royal College of Ophthalmologists.
+Dr Bhojani-Lynch is incredibly established, with memberships with the Royal College of Ophthalmologists, the European Society of Cataract and Refractive Surgeons, the British Medical Association, and the British Association of Pharmaceutical Physicians.
+She has also received certification in refractive surgery from the Royal College of Ophthalmologists.